"Vanderbilt is about striving for excellence. Diversity of backgrounds, ideas and approaches helps us get there."Chancellor Nicholas Zeppos

 This renowned graduate program offers a theological education that examines all religious traditions and our own cultural heritages through a host of classroom and extracurricular programs.

 Holocaust Lecture Series

-The longest continuous Holocaust Lecture Series at any American university examines ourselves and our society in the wake of the Holocaust by bringing such notable figures as ElieWiesel, Simon Wiesenthal, and many others, to address themes from ethics, resistance, and law to gender, art, and memory.
+The longest continuous Holocaust Lecture Series at any American university examines ourselves and our society in the wake of the Holocaust by bringing such notable figures as ElieWiesel, Simon Wiesenthal, and many others, to campus to address themes from ethics, resistance, and law to gender, art, and memory.